Frequently Asked Questions (FAQ)

 The fact that we invest in uniquely numbered steel ID tags sets us apart from our competition.
 Some cremation services don’t use tags at all.
 Others use inexpensive aluminum tags that would melt in the crematorium so the tag is removed from the pet prior to cremation.

 Using steel ID tags is the only way to guarantee the return of your pet’s cremated remains.
-Once a pet is cremated, it is impossible to tell who is who.
-Unless there is a steel ID tag in the cremated remains to confirm the identity, then there is room for human error.
+Once a pet is cremated it is impossible to tell who the cremains belong to, unless there is a steel ID tag in the cremated remains to confirm the identity.
 Using steel ID tags and a strict chain of custody allows Radiant Heart to guarantee, with 100% surety, the return of your pet’s cremated remains.

 See Our Process for more information.